How To Increase Running Speed And Stride Length – UPDATED 2021

 Lying on your stomach, curl your heels around the hamstring curl machine.
 Hold onto the side arm handles and press your tailbone down.
 Bending both knees together, exhale as you lift, and inhale as you slowly release the weight back down.

-Swimming & Running to Increase Speed
+Swimming To Increase Running Speed

 Working out in the pool can also greatly benefit your run speed.
 Start with a few laps to warm up, and then stand in the shallow end of the pool.
 Run from side to side as fast as you can for a few times.
 Gyms should also have leg weights available for rental or purchase.
 These are great for strength training in the pool, providing additional resistance for anyone learning how to run at a faster speed.